May 7, 2026 · 5 min read

 get_example

-Natural-language query, returns a code example sourced from global open-source.
-Supports 800+ languages.
+Natural-language query that returns a code example sourced from global open source.
+It supports 800+ languages.

-New: query can be made without providing a language.
-The system will select a language based on the input and the sources.
+New in this release: the query can be made without providing a language.
+GitHits selects a language based on the input and the sources.

 search_language